Azure/iotedge-lorawan-starterkit/Docs/ArchitectureDecisions/002_lbs_configuration.md

 - LBS requests its configuration passing its device id.
 - LNS invokes the existing Azure Function to get the Device key passing the LBS id.
-- The Function returns the Device Key (via a cache or by querring IoT Hub).
+- The Function returns the Device Key (via a cache or by querying IoT Hub).
-- LNS uses the Device Key to impersonate LBS, get its twin that holds the configuration and any future updates to it by `DeviceClient.SetDesiredPropertyUpdateCallbackAsync`.
+- LNS uses the Device Key to impersonate LBS, get its twin that holds the configuration (optionally: listens to future updates to it by `DeviceClient.SetDesiredPropertyUpdateCallbackAsync`).

 Notes: Code changes are not extensive, as most of the code change is already there